The framework, influenced by the work Medium’s Engineering team shared, assigns an increasing point value to each level.

 The major steps in the evaluation process are:

-We send a survey to the various project or product leads twice a year that asks questions related to transversal skills.
+We send a survey to the various project or product leads twice a year that asks questions related to core skills.
 This helps each manager understand how effectively the designer is serving their team.